dahachm/epam.devops-hometask/7/HOMETASK.md

     do export SUM=$(($SUM + $(wc -l $f | awk '{ print $1 }'))); done; echo $SUM
     ```

-    As this script doesn't seem to have any child processes, I would exclude *'export'* and would write it like this:
+    As this script doesn't seem to have any child processes, I would exclude *'export'*, and would write it like this:

     ```sh
     #!/bin/bash